Ancestral Womb and Postpartum Care Program

 • Abdominal massage to tend the womb and support healing

-• The Closing of the Bones with Rebozos (traditional woven scarves) to energetically and physically close what was opened during birth
+• Closing of the Bones with Rebozos (traditional woven scarves) to energetically and physically close what was opened during birth

-ceremony.
-This goes toward covering the expense of herbs, supply costs, and the healers' time+expertise.
 Financial offerings and additional funding help support those who wish to receive the ceremony yet are unable to pay.
 We have an application available for every participant to help navigate the financial aspect.

 Four women gather on a wooden deck outside a yurt, arranging and holding fresh herbs and flowers.
 One woman in a black tank top and beige pants holds a blue bucket, another in glasses with a red top arranges flowers, a woman in brown with black and white polka pants holds a bouquet, and a woman in purple with colorful embroidery is standing and smiling.
 Hills and a cloudy sky are in the background.